OCA/bank-payment/account_payment_purchase/readme/USAGE.md

 When you create a payment order, only invoices related to chosen payment mode are displayed.
 Invoices without any payment mode are displayed too.

-This module doesn't add any feature, but it is used by several other modules.